Disaster Masterclass Series 2026

 February 12th-April 16th 2026

 Our three very special guests are forensic psychiatrist Dr Gwen Adshead, poet Matthew Dickman, and writer Édouard Louis.
-By the end of the programme, you will have identified a writing project of your own that engages with these themes and formulated a clear, practical roadmap for its realisation.
+By the end of the programme, you will have identified a writing project of your own that engages deeply with these themes and formulated a clear, practical roadmap for its realisation.

 Every Thursday, 7pm-8.30pm Irish Standard Time on Zoom